listly/listly-wordpress-plugin/readme.txt

 == Changelog ==

 = 1.6.5 =
-* Updating ShortCode to pass all parameter to API.
+* Updating ShortCode to pass all parameters to API.

 = 1.6.4 =
 * Added support for SSL.